opensrc0/fe-theme/README.md

 ## Usage

-#### 1. Creating a fe-theme folder in the root directory of you application.
-It contains configuration files of fe-theme component like Button, Input etc.
+#### 1. Creating a fe-theme folder in your application.
+It contains configuration files of components like Button, Input etc.

 ```js
 COMPONENT_CONFIG_PATH=./{PATH} npm run theme-prepare --prefix ./node_modules/fe-theme
 ```

-**Note:** PATH is a variable i.e. path for ```fe-theme configuration folder``` in your application.
+**Note:** ```PATH``` is a variable i.e. path for ```fe-theme configuration folder``` in your application.
 If you want to place config folder in your root location of your application folder then command will be

 ```js
 COMPONENT_CONFIG_PATH=./ npm run theme-prepare --prefix ./node_modules/fe-theme
 ```

-#### 2. Passing universal configuration like color properties, font family properties, to the fe-theme library using ThemeProvider (For internal usage only but required)
+#### 2. Passing configuration settings to the fe-theme library using ThemeProvider

 ```js
 import React from 'react';